-Serving it on a breadboard or vintage cutting board gives it an even more rustic feel!
+Serving bread on a breadboard or vintage cutting board gives it an even more rustic feel!
+Perfect for fall!

 The Pumpkin Caramel Bundt Cake is also from our local store!
 And it is so yummy!

-The cake is at the end of the buffet with cake plates and forks so people can revisit the buffet and get their cake after they eat the soup… or not!
+I like to put dessert at the end of the buffet along with cake plates and forks so people can revisit the buffet and get their cake after they eat the soup.

 I don’t even give a thought to people, especially grandbabies, eating dessert first!

 The only thing I add to the soup bar just before people get in line is a whip cream dispenser.
 You can’t fake whipped cream.
 The real thing is a culinary gift!

 I just add cold heavy cream a bit of powder sugar and a little vanilla extract to the dispenser and shake!!

 You can see my WHIPPED CREAM DISPENSER HERE.
 This small kitchen gadget will last a lifetime!